How to Beat Nakamoto in the Race: Safety at Arbitrary Target Height

 To properly address safety at arbitrary heights, we modify several earlier definitions accordingly.

-\begin{Def}[branch] Agreement on a target block $b$ introduces an equivalence relation that partitions all blocks at height $h_b$ and above into two disjoint classes, depending on whether they agree on block $b$ as an ancestor.
+\begin{Def}[branch] Agreement on a target block $b$ introduces an equivalence relation that partitions all blocks at height $h_b$ and above into two disjoint classes, depending on whether they agree on \dg{chain $b$ as a prefix}.
 The set consisting of block $b$ and all its descendants is called the target branch.
 All other blocks at height $h_b$ and above form the challenger branch.
 The height of a branch is defined as the maximum height among the block(s) it contains.
 A branch is said to be $t$-credible if it is no lower than the public height at time $t$. \end{Def}

-The following result is a generalization of Lemma~\ref{lm:SV->absorb} and follows from essentially the same proof given in Appendix~\ref{a:proof_lm1}.
+The following result is a generalization of Lemma~\ref{lm:SV->absorb}.

-\begin{lemma} Under the $ k $-confirmation commitment rule, violating the safety of a target block $b$ is equivalent to the existence of a time $s$ at which two $ s $-credible branches that disagree on block $b$ both reach height as least $h_b+k-1$. \end{lemma}
+\begin{lemma} Under the $ k $-confirmation commitment rule, violating the safety of a target block $b$ is equivalent to the existence of a time $s$ at which two $ s $-credible branches that disagree on block $b$ both reach height \dg{at} least $h_b+k-1$. \end{lemma}

 \begin{Def}[bait-and-switch attack on target block $b$] Upon every A-block arrival, if either the target branch or the challenger branch is strictly lower than the highest jumper, the A-block extends the lower branch; otherwise, the A-block extends a highest branch.
 All A-blocks are kept private except when one branch is as high as the public height but strictly lower than the other branch, then the lower branch is made the public fork choice.
 The propagation of every H-block is delayed maximally (for $\Delta$) unless it becomes public in a public fork choice. \end{Def}